aws-samples/serverless-samples/serverless-rest-api/python-rest-terraform/README.md

 pip install -r ./tests/requirements.txt
 ```

-To deploy your application for the first time, few terraform variables needed to be configured once.
-Open the `applications/variables.tf` file and update the default value of following variables as per the guidence.
+If you want to change default variables, Modify the `default` value of following variables in `applications/variables.tf`.

 * **serverless_application_name**: The name of the terraform application resources to deploy.
 This should be unique to your account and region, and a good starting point would be something matching your project name.
-* **region**: The AWS region you want to deploy your app to.
-* **cognito_stack_name**: The shared Cognito stack name
+* **cognito_stack_name**: The shared Cognito stack name. ***If you changed Cognito stack name, make sure to update here***

+Comment `terraform` block (line 14 to 16) from `applications/provider.tf` to configure local terraform backend.
 Run the following in your shell to deploy the infrastructure manually:

 ```bash
 terraform init